m-h-s/RAPID/README.md

 * Elaborating and clarifying a given requirement
 * Introducing a set of design alternatives to address a given requirement
 * Analyzing the impact of design alternatives on non-functional requirements
-* Recommending design alternatives based on the requirements of a given case.
+* Recommending design alternatives based on the requirements of a given case

 ### Design and Architecture
 RAPID is designed as a rule-based knowledge-based system and has four main components:<br>